vidalme/mtc-repo-backend/README.md

-# mtc-repo-backend
+# This prod python repository is for backend developers.
-python - mtc awesome codebase
+Last time changed by Andre Vidal